fumes/fumes.11ty/src/articles/thinking-out-of-the-box.md

 Inventor of SixthSense, Pranav Mistry, here at TedIndia demos several tools that help the physical world interact with the world of data.
 He works at MIT and published SixthSense as <a title="open source code sixthsense" href="https://code.google.com/p/sixthsense/">open source</a>.
 In 2014 after 12 million views on <a title="TED Ideas worth spreading" href="http://www.ted.com">Ted</a> and 5 years online, this speech still sounds pretty incredible, check it out...

-{% include partials/video.html, url="https://embed.ted.com/talks/lang/id/pranav_mistry_the_thrilling_potential_of_sixthsense_technology.html" width: "740" height: "416" %}
+{% include partials/video.html, url: "https://embed.ted.com/talks/lang/id/pranav_mistry_the_thrilling_potential_of_sixthsense_technology.html" width: "740" height: "416" %}

 Subtitles available in 41 languages, start the video and change language in the bottom right corner.